-Travel to Argentina was a natural choice for us given that we were in Brazil as I have mentioned before I am a fan of multiple location trips using multiple one-way flights.
-The main draw of Argentina for me is it’s the resting place of Eva Perón (Evita).
+Argentina was a natural choice for us, given that we were in Brazil.
+As I have mentioned before, I am a fan of multiple location trips using multiple one-way flights.
+Argentina’s main draw for us is the resting place of Eva Peron (Evita).
 Eva’s story has captivated me for some time.
 I wanted to see where she lived, where she rests and soak in the ambiance of Argentina.
 I imagined the best steaks ever, dancing and romance.
-It delivered on a couple of these things, but sadly there were elements of Argentina that I did not care for.
-Uruguay was a total disaster, and you can read about it here.
+It delivered on a couple of these things, but sadly, I did not care for elements of Argentina.
+Uruguay was a total disaster, but I’ll discuss that later.

-Shopping was an absolute treat here.
+Shopping was a royal treat here.
 I do not consider a trip a success unless I can buy something that I can’t buy in the States.
-I’m not interested in Gucci, Versace or Channel.
+I’m not interested in Gucci, Versace, or Channel.
 You can buy brands anywhere.
 FYI, if you are into brands, they are always cheaper in the States.
 I typically look for jewelry and household goods.
 In Argentina, I bought a couple of leather bags, several bracelets, and some coasters.
 I’m a huge fan of markets and weaving through the streets.
 Overall, I would say this place delivered.

 Drinks in Argentina are, shall we say, different?
 No, let me give it to you straight – highly potent.
-Knock you down; I’ve been slipped a mickey potent.
-Two drinks in and you will see stars.
-It’s great that the drinks are cheap and robust.
+Knock you down.
+I’ve been slipped a mickey potent.
+Two drinks in, and you will see stars.
+It’s great that the drinks are cheap and strong.
 Yippee, a cheap buzz.
-The reality is, far too strong to consume.
-I think the drinks were pure liquor with a dash of the chosen mixer.
+The reality is far too strong to consume.
+I think the drinks were pure liquor with a dash of a chosen mixer.
 I had to send most drinks back.
 Sending a drink back is not unusual for me since I can be picky, but sending it back because it is too strong is unheard of.
-This aside, once the alcohol level was adjusted the drinks were spectacular.
-There is something romantic about sitting and watching people tango as you sip your bevy of choice
+This aside, once the alcohol level was adjusted, the drinks we spectacular.
+There is something romantic about sitting and watching people tango as you sip your bevy of choices.

 This might be offensive to some, but I think that Argentinians do not care for tourists.
 This may have been bad luck; I am not sure.
 What I do know is that we were treated poorly.
 A factor that may have contributed is neither of us can speak Spanish.
 Here are a couple of examples:

 Along with bogus directions, food was an issue also.
-Many times, we would enter a restaurant and be shewed out with “we are closed.”
-They were taking orders at tables.
-Brian and I are not raggedy and Brian’s Latino.
-My best guess for this one is it was apparent that he was American and I’m a gringo.
+Many times, we would enter a restaurant and be shooed out with “we are closed.”
+Yet, they were taking orders at tables.
+Brian and I are not raggedy, and Brian’s Latino.
+My best guess for this one is it was apparent that he was American, and I’m obviously a gringo.
 We ran into this time and time again.
-So, it is either a distaste for American’s, gringos or those of us that cannot speak Spanish.
+So, it is either a distaste for American’s, gringo’s, or those of us that cannot speak Spanish.
 Maybe all three?

-Let’s talk about food.
+Let’s talk about the food.
 Everyone raves about Argentinean steak.
 I would consider myself a bit of an expert in this department.
-Brian and I have dined in many of the best steakhouses here in the states.
+Brian and I have dined in many of the best steak houses here in the states.
 In a nutshell, Argentinean steak tastes like game meat.
-So much so, that after a couple of attempts we moved on.
-Argentinean food cannot hold a candle to Brazil period.
+So much so that after a couple of attempts, we moved on.
+Argentinean food cannot hold a candle to Brazil, period.
 Not only did I not like the food, but it was also astronomically expensive.
-We spent more on food here than anticipated and I do not think it was worth it at all.
+We spent more on food here than anticipated, and I do not think it was worth it at all.
 Fortunately, I loved the restaurants at our hotel.
 When the food is not my taste in a country, I will rely on my staple – anything Asian.
-Poor Brian had to navigate through some seedy parts of town to get me some decent scran.
+Poor Brian had to navigate through some seedy parts of town to get me some decent grub.
 My hubby is my hero!

 Plaza de Mayo